AlexandrosPanag/My_Arduino_Projects/DHT11/README.md

 ![](https://raw.githubusercontent.com/AlexandrosPanag/My_Arduino_Projects/main/DHT11/DHT11.jpg)

+Connection

+A few of the key elements that DHT11 has:
-Ultra low cost
+-Ultra low cost

-3 to 5V power and I/O
+-3 to 5V power and I/O

-2.5mA max current use during conversion (while requesting data)
+-2.5mA max current use during conversion (while requesting data)

-Good for 20-80% humidity readings with 5% accuracy
+-Good for 20-80% humidity readings with 5% accuracy

-Good for 0-50°C temperature readings ±2°C accuracy
+-Good for 0-50°C temperature readings ±2°C accuracy

-No more than 1 Hz sampling rate (once every second)
+-No more than 1 Hz sampling rate (once every second)

-Body size 15.5mm x 12mm x 5.5mm
+-Body size 15.5mm x 12mm x 5.5mm

-4 pins with 0.1" spacing
+-4 pins with 0.1" spacing